secure-systems-lab/dsse/background.md

 Second, the scheme does not include an authenticated "context" indicator to ensure that the signer and verifier interpret the payload in the same exact way.
-For example, if in-toto were extended to support CBOR and Protobuf encoding, the signer could get a CI/CD system to produce a CBOR message saying X and then a verifier to interpret it as a protobuf message saying Y. While we don't know of an exploitable attack on in-toto or TUF today, potential changes could introduce
+For example, if in-toto were extended to support CBOR and protobuf encoding, the signer could get a CI/CD system to produce a CBOR message saying X and then a verifier to interpret it as a protobuf message saying Y. While we don't know of an exploitable attack on in-toto or TUF today, potential changes could introduce